-- debts and debt service charges (interest); - provisions for losses or potential future liabilities; - costs declared by the Beneficiary(ies) and financed by another action or work programme receiving a Union (including through EDF) grant; - purchases of land or buildings, except where necessary for the direct implementation of the action, in which case ownership must be transferred to the final beneficiaries and/or local Beneficiary(ies), at the latest at the end of the action; - currency exchange losses; - credit to third parties.
+- Debts and debt service charges (interest);

+- Provisions for losses or potential future liabilities;

+- Costs declared by the Beneficiary(ies) and financed by another action or work programme receiving a Union (including through EDF) grant;

+- Purchases of land or buildings,

+- Currency exchange losses;

+- Credit to third parties.

+- Salary costs of the personnel of national administrations.

+- Taxes, including value added tax.